Public Holidays in Argentina 2026 – National, Catholic & Cultural Days

 Is Carnival a public holiday in Argentina?

 Yes.
-Carnival Monday and Tuesday are national holidays with parades, costumes, and public celebrations.
+Carnival Monday and Tuesday are official public holidays marked by nationwide celebrations, music, and colorful parades.

 Do businesses close on religious holidays?